 These Guidelines apply to regulated entities in participating jurisdictions from the date the Retail Law and Retail Rules come into operation in that jurisdiction.

+AER compulsory powers

+Section 206 of the Retail Law provides the AER with powers to obtain information from regulated entities.
+Under this section, the AER can obtain information and documents where it has reason to believe that a person or regulated entity is capable of providing information or producing a document that the AER requires for the performance or exercise of a function or power under the Retail Law, the Retail Rules, or the Retail Regulations.

+Where the AER seeks to use its compulsory information gathering powers, it will issue a notice to the person or regulated entity.
+Civil penalties apply for a failure to comply with the notice or where the person providing the information knows it to be false or misleading.

+Failure to comply with the notice is subject to a civil penalty.

 Confidentiality and use of information

 The AER’s obligations regarding confidentiality and disclosure of information provided to it by regulated entities are governed by the Retail Law, National Electricity Law (Electricity Law), National Gas Law (Gas Law) and the Competition and Consumer Act 2010 (Cth).
 For further information refer to the ACCC–AER Information policy: The collection, use and disclosure of information (ACCC/AER Information Policy), available on the AER’s website.